 Information System for scientific and spatial data

 The common way to publish research findings is the publication in scientific journals.
 In several publications, interpretations based on primary data are presented, which were generated, processed and analyzed by the authors.
-However, these gross data are normally not published or accessible for other researchers.
+However, these gross data are normally not published or accessible to other researchers.

 In the DSSP we will publish the data generated during the program to facilitate its reuse, for example, by future students.
-A data policy dedicated to the program will regulate the data sharing by taking into account the national legislation as well as the regulations of the National University of Colombia on intellectual property and data privacy protection.
+A data policy dedicated to the program will regulate data sharing by taking into account the national legislation as well as the regulations of the National University of Colombia on intellectual property and data privacy protection.

-The information system developed in the program has been called Environmental Information System of the Environmental Studies Institute (SIAMI).
-It has been developed as a virtual platform for environmental data management based on free and open source software.
+The information system developed in the program has been called the Environmental Information System of the Environmental Studies Institute (SIAMI).
+It has been developed as a virtual platform for environmental data management based on free and open-source software.
 It systematizes spatial (geographic layers) and non-spatial (alphanumeric) information associated with the relationships between cultural and natural systems.
 SIAMI allows the visualization of unpublished information produced within the framework of the DSSP, IDEA and the whole National University, and easily shares environmental findings from research and projects.
-The platform is composed by three applications: the metadata catalogue, the geo-viewer and the enhanced version of the (OCA).
+The platform is composed of three applications: the metadata catalogue, the geo-viewer and the enhanced version of the (OCA).